Today, I’ll answer that age-old question: what are the best places to live in Mexico?

 This sort of girl looks like what you can find here in Mexico City.

 Mexico City has solid nightlife.
 There is something for all shapes and sizes.
 I suggest staying around Condesa, Roma or Polanco if this is a priority for you.
 Nightlife is more expensive here than in some other parts of the country, but that’s to be expected for a city of this size.
 Luckily, UBER is cheap and there are several places without cover charges.
 I’ve written quite a bit about Mexico City’s nightlife, so feel free to Check Out This Post if you’re looking for specific recommendations.

 Two things Mexico City nightlife lacks, however are BIG, two story-type clubs and reggaeton clubs.
 A lot of the bars are small, and they tend to mix up the music.
 If you’re looking for the former, there are a few spots in Polanco, Santa Fe and San Angel, but really, there a’int much.

 Nevertheless, night owls and party animals will not be disappointed here.
-If it's a party scene you're after, Mexico City is definitely one of the best places to live in Mexico.
+If it’s a party scene you’re after, Mexico City is definitely one of your top options.

 Cost of Living

 After spending about 20 months of my life in this city, I can give you confident figures for cost of living.
 Initially, out of necessity, I was living off under $1000 a month here.
 It wasn’t fun.
 I don’t suggest attempting it.
 Once I started earning more and discovering all that the city had to offer, I was spending $1000 or more each month, with rent only accounting for $300 of that (I was luckily, expect to pay more than this in rent if you plan to live in Mexico City).